 2.3 ARTIFICIAL ECOSYSTEMS

-Artificial ecosystems are human-made environments where natural processes are modified through human intervention such as in urban areas and agricultural lands.
-These systems highlight the importance of implementing sustainable practices to mitigate environmental impacts (Shevtsov et al., 2024).
-Unlike natural ecosystems artificial ecosystems lack self-regulating mechanisms and require ongoing human management for stability.
-Examples include agricultural fields and aquariums alongside urban green spaces where all of which depend on external inputs for their maintenance.
-Agricultural ecosystems in particular rely on fertilizers as well as irrigation and pest control to sustain productivity that emphasizes their dependence on continuous human support and resource management (Tomimatsu et al., 2013; Xu et al., 2013)
+Artificial ecosystems are man-made environments in which natural processes are altered by human intervention, such as urban areas and agricultural land.
+These systems underline the importance of implementing sustainable practices to mitigate environmental impacts (Shevtsov et al., 2024).
+Artificial ecosystems, unlike natural ecosystems, lack self-regulatory mechanisms and require constant human management to perpetuate them.
+Examples include agricultural fields and aquariums next to urban green areas, all of which rely on external inputs to maintain them.
+In particular, agricultural ecosystems rely on fertilisers, irrigation and pest control to maintain productivity, which underlines their dependence on the continuous support of human and natural resources management (Tomimatsu et al., 2013; Xu et al., 2013)

 TRANSFECTION IN ECOSYSYTEMS

-Transfection is a process that are widely studied in microbiology and genetics which involves introducing foreign genetic material into cells.
-In ecological contexts transfection is relevant to gene flow, species adaptation and ecosystem interactions.
-Natural genetic transfer plays a crucial role in evolution and ecosystem adaptability that influences biodiversity and ecological dynamics (Naudts et al., 2016).
+Transfection is a process that is extensively studied in microbiology and genetics and involves the introduction of foreign genetic material into cells.
+In the ecological context, transfection is important for gene flow, species adaptation and ecosystem interactions.
+Natural genetic transfer is a key factor in the evolution and adaptation of ecosystems, which affects biodiversity and the dynamics of the environment (Naudts et al., 2016).

 GENETIC MODIFICATIONS IN PLANTS